AlexanderMykulych/coya/README.md

 # Demo
 You can try it [here](https://coya-demo.herokuapp.com/)

-Here is example how to use it:
+Here is an example of how to use it:
 ![](./assets/ex_03.gif)

 # Available blocks